o1-labs/docs2/docs/zkapps/snarkyjs/interact-with-mina.md

 - Signature authorization – used to update user accounts.
 Signatures are verified against the account's public key.
 - No authorization – used on updates which don't require authorization, for example positive balance changes.

 The list above just reflects common defaults.
-The full source of truth is given by the _account permissions_, see [Permissions](snarkyjs-reference/Interfaces/Permissions).
-Using permissions, account owners can decide on a fine-grained level which type of authorization is required on which kinds of updates - take a look at the [Advanced SnarkyJS Permission](snarkyjs/permissions) section that goes into detail!.
+The full source of truth is given by the _account permissions_, see [Permissions](./permissions).
+Using permissions, account owners can decide on a fine-grained level which type of authorization is required on which kinds of updates.

 ## Sending transactions